AxelleBdd/Interior_stories_Frontend/README.md

 >
 >❔Create the website for a client who wants to sell second-hand furniture. <br>
 >💭 The main goal is to create a user experience. <br>
->🔁 From the authentication system, using a catalog, managing the cart and then the checkout of an order.
+>🔁 From the authentication system, using a catalog, managing the cart and then the checkout of an order. <br>
 >⚠️ This is the frontend part of the project.
 >